Chocolate Brownie Raspberry Cheesecake. Whipped mascarpone cheese with fresh raspberries over a deep, chocolate ganache topped brownie base.

 - Place the tin in the oven and bake according to the instructions – my brownie base took 15 minutes to bake.

-- Once baked remove the tin from the oven and place on a cooling rack.
+- As soon as the base is baked remove the tin from the oven and place on a cooling rack.
 Allow to cool completely.

 Making the Chocolate Ganache: